Here's the easiest way to feed a holiday houseful!

 "Just served this for Christmas morning breakfast," says Allrecipes home cook HOLLYBELL.
 "The immediate comments were that it looked so beautiful.
 Someone said it looked like a picture out of a magazine.
 I made it exactly as stated in the recipe."

 Many reviewers, including HOLLYBELL, said a homemade hollandaise sauce is the way to go, and it takes only minutes to make.
+Tip: A sprinkling of paprika over the top does more than just add color—it also lends a dusting of peppery flavor to the dish.

 Home cook SR got this recipe from a bed & breakfast she and her husband stayed in, making it a slam-dunk, Christmas-worthy dish.
 It needs to be refrigerated for at least an hour, but can also sit overnight for an easy Christmas morning bake.